The Peterson GSP Ghost Set Review: The Best Beginner Lock Pick Set

 Lock picks are thin and fragile creatures by nature that are designed for the simple purpose of opposing the force of a small spring and the slight amount of friction caused by binding pins.

 But regardless of their fragile nature, beginners tend to have a very heavy hand while picking and are typically very abusive to their picks – often without knowing it.
-If you choose picks made of a poor material they could easily break or bend – either of which make it difficult to continue using the tool.
+If you choose picks made of a poor material they could easily break or bend – either of which makes it difficult to continue using the tool.

 Many cheaper picks, like those found on Amazon, are simply stamped out of very soft and malleable steel that will bend and break very easily.